shawnohare/hugo-tufte/README.md

    include other shortcodes
    - **Usage**: Identical to the `section` shortcode.
    Accepts the style parameters `class` and `id`.
-   If no only the positional argument `"end"` is passed, a closing tag will be inserted.
+   If only the positional argument `"end"` is passed, a closing tag will be inserted.
    - **Example**: `{{< div class="my-class" >}}` inserts a
    `<div class="my-class">` tag, while